Norwegian gas holds potential to play ‘key place’ in Europe’s energy transition

 With this in mind, the NPD explains that without greater export capacity, both proven and undiscovered gas resources in the Barents Sea, where roughly half the undiscovered gas resources are expected to lie in unopened areas, are of less interest.
 In addition, developing oil fields with associated gas also becomes more demanding as the geology in the opened areas of the Barents Sea means that discoveries are unlikely to be large enough to support new export capacity on a stand-alone basis.

 “To maintain the competitiveness of the NCS, it is important that the industry has predictable access to prospective acreage.
 Increased technology development and measures which can keep down unit costs and further reduce the climate footprint will also be significant,” concludes Dahle Grov.

 Despite the NCS being one of the mature areas in regard to petroleum activity, Westwood forecasted in June 2022 that exploration activity will continue to thrive in Norway.

-At the time, the energy intelligence provider said that more companies are likely to focus on lower-risk ILX drilling to sustain production levels in existing hubs, providing short-cycle opportunities.
+At the time, the energy intelligence provider said that more companies were likely to focus on lower-risk ILX drilling to sustain production levels in existing hubs, providing short-cycle opportunities.